docker run

 or -d

 option.
 In the example above, in order for the container to keep running, you had to keep the terminal window open.
-Closing the terminal window also stopped the running container.--detach
+Closing the terminal window also stopped the running container.

 option to the run